 If you’re more upset about not getting in on a 100,000+ point sign-up bonus than the fact that American Express pulled a pretty shady move here, you’re my kind of people.
-It sucks, but we are at the mercy of the banks and if another great sign-up bonus comes along for the Platinum Card, we’ll just have to try and meet the spending requirement without manufactured spending.
+It sucks, but we are at the mercy of the banks.
+If another great Amex Platinum sign-up bonus comes along, we’ll have to meet the spending requirement without manufactured spending.
 That’s tough to do since most of us don’t have ‘Rockefeller’ stamped on our foreheads.
-So how do you meet $3,000 – $55,000 worth of spending requirements without wasting your savings or going into debt?
+How do you meet $3,000 – $55,000 worth of credit card spending requirements without wasting your savings or going into debt?
 Here are a few suggestions:

 Charge Everything to the Card

-I know it seems so backwards to just charge all of your expenses to a credit card to complete spending requirements, but in this case old-fashioned works.
-Everything from your $5 daily coffee habit to your utility bills can help you get closer in completing the spending requirement on your American Express Platinum credit card.
+It seems backwards to meet credit card spending requirements via normal spending, but in this case, old-fashioned works.
+Everything from your $5 daily coffee habit to your utility bills can help you get closer to completing the spending requirement on your American Express Platinum credit card.
 Buying a new iPhone?
 Charging it to the American Express Platinum card will not only get you closer to meeting the spending requirement, but the card’s extended warranty will cover repairs in case you drop your phone or it isn’t quite as water resistant as claimed.

 Get Others to Help You Meet Credit Card Spending Requirements

-If you’re going for 150,000 point bonus and the accompanying $10,000 sign-up bonus (assuming it’s still around), it might be easier to meet the spending requirement by getting friends and family involved.
-Ask those you trust to let you pay their bills with your credit card and have them reimburse you with cash.
-This is a super easy way to use legitimate spending (albeit someone else’s) to earn the card sign-up bonus.
+If you’re going for 150,000 point Amex Platinum sign-up bonus, consider getting help from friends and family.
+Pay their bills with your credit card and have them reimburse you with cash.
+This is an easy way to use legitimate spending (albeit someone else’s) to earn the card sign-up bonus.

 Get Into Reselling to Meet Credit Card Spending Requirements

 My first foray into reselling was less than smooth, thanks to Ebay’s ridiculous policy where they allow people to bid on an item and then back out without consequences.
-Amazon is a bit better, but the fees can take a fair chunk of your profit (or increase your loss, if you’re just trying to break even).
+Amazon is a bit better, but the fees can take a fair chunk of your profits.
 At some point I’ll return to this idea when I have an actual business that sells branded products.
-Until then, I still recommend reselling as a way to generate extra miles through spending that is far more legitimate/less objectionable to banks than gift card churning.
+Until then, I still recommend reselling as a way to generate extra miles through spending that is far less objectionable to banks than gift card churning.

 Pay Taxes to Meet Credit Card Spending Requirements

-If a great Amex Platinum card offer comes around during tax seasons or you’re one of those early birds who gets their taxes done well in advance of the April 17 deadline, you might want to consider paying your taxes with a credit card in order to meet spending requirements.
+If a great Amex Platinum card offer comes around during tax seasons, consider using the card to pay your taxes.
+This would help you earn miles and meet credit card spending requirements.
 Processing fees range from 1.87 – 2.25%, but may be worth paying if they help you meet a spending requirement that results in a generous sign-up bonus that would otherwise be unattainable.

 Pay Medical Expenses to Meet Credit Card Spending Requirements